evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 You can also use the `generate_column_tests` function to create multiple Tests.

-By default, it generates Tests with the default parameters for all the columns:
+**Example 1.** Generate the same Test for all the columns in the dataset.
+It will use defaults if you do not specify the test condition.

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestColumnShareOfMissingValues)])